This page last updated: 3 January 2005

 [Emphasis added]

 • First, Article 15 stipulated normal United States domestic postage rates applied to mail from Hawaii.
 Thus, Hawaiian mail received at San Francisco was, once entered there, treated the same as a letter originating in San Francisco.
-Fees charged to get the mail to the San Francisco office were additional.
+Ship fees were charged in addition to United States postage to pay for transporting mail to San Francisco.

 • Third, the Treaty forced Hawaii to establish a formal post office (no real force other than inertia resisted creating one).